box/box-content-preview/docs/viewers/video360.md

 # 360 Video Viewer

-The 360 Video viewer renders a preview of a video stored as an equirectangular projection (often recorded with a special camera).
+The 360 video viewer renders a preview of a video stored as an equirectangular projection (often recorded with a special camera).

 ## Screenshot